- Cataract Specialistsdropdown

 Benefits of Cataract SurgeryView Video

-Postpone your diabetic medications until after surgery or reduce the dose if surgery is in the late morning or afternoon.
-If you are not 100% certain as to your physician’s orders regarding your diabetic medications please contact our office by telephone.
-Continue to take your other medications prior to surgery, including aspirin with a small amount of water.
-Carefully follow the instructions that have been provided to you regarding any medications or supplements that you are taking that may act as blood thinners.
-If you are not certain which of your medications or supplements are blood thinners, or which as a side effect, may cause excessive bleeding, please telephone our office.
+You will be given instructions regarding any medications your currently take, such as diabetic medications, at your Pre-Operative Appointment.
+Carefully follow the Pre-Op Instructions sheet that is provided to you during this visit, paying special attention to any medications or supplements that you are taking that may act as blood thinners.
+If you are not certain which of your medications or supplements are blood thinners, or which as a side effect, may cause excessive bleeding, please be sure to ask at your Pre-Operative Appointment.

 What to Wear: